azadbolour/boardgame/BACKLOG.md

 - Webpack warnings, e.g., for node-fetch - can they be fixed?

-- Add population of seed data to the docker file.

-- Not sure to what extent Persistent migration can be trusted to do the right thing.
-Hence not migrating at every startup of the server.
-But we should either via Persistent migration or separate scripts or both.
+- Clean up database migration code.

 - In production mode need to have obscure postgres user/password.
 Best practices for security to postgres in production mode?
 Needs to be set in the production deployment script.
 Best practices for password protection.
 Make sure postgres port is closed to the outside.
 For now we are just using sqlite.

 - Logging - debug versus info in all projects.

 - Clean up tests.

-- Try to get an exception from persistence.
+- Try to get an exception from Haskell Persistence.
 Then translate it and all such exceptions.
 Create a test for it and check if the exception is caught.

 - Use a config parameter for the stale game harvester interval.
 Add it to run.sh.